-The year ended 31 March 2023 marked the final year of the RIIO-ED1 price control, and the Company continues to deliver significant changes to its operations, processes and standards to ensure the needs of its customers remain at the forefront of decision making throughout RIIO-ED2.
+The year ended 31 March 2024 marked the first year of the RIIO-ED2 price control, and the Company continues to deliver significant changes to its operations, processes and standards to ensure the needs of its customers remain at the forefront of decision making throughout RIIO-ED2.
 It aims to be as efficient and effective as possible to earn returns that are fair to customers and shareholders alike, focusing on four key areas:

-- Good performance in relation to incentives available within RIIO-ED1 and RIIO-ED2; - Efficient delivery of capital investment; - Focused delivery of regulatory outputs; and - Maintaining a leadership position in innovation.
+- Good performance in relation to incentives available within RIIO-ED2; - Efficient delivery of capital investment; - Focused delivery of regulatory outputs; and - Maintaining a leadership position in innovation.